pirafrank/fpiracom/pages/resources/quotes.md

 *"Those who surrender freedom for security will not have, nor do they deserve, either one."* <br> Benjamin Franklin

+*"No man has good enough memory to make a successful liar."* <br> Abraham Lincoln

 *"Work until you no longer have to introduce yourself."* <br> Anonymous